sergeyzolotukhin/learn-java-gradle/spring-camel/README.md

-1. Create custom camel component
+-> 1. BeanDefinition create more one route

 =======================================================================================================================
 1. Create more one FTP server (use BeanDefinition)